AI-ready Documentation

 TL;DR

-• An AI-ready knowledge base has four properties: structural consistency, semantic clarity, freshness signals, and single-point authority.
+• An AI-ready knowledge base needs four properties: structural consistency, semantic clarity, freshness signals, and single-point authority — one canonical answer per topic, maintained in one place.

-Your AI chatbot's accuracy is not an AI problem — it's a data problem.
-Every hallucination, every wrong answer, every customer who says "that's not where the button is" traces back to the same root cause: the chatbot retrieved something that was never accurate, or accurate once and no longer is.
+Your AI chatbot's accuracy is not an AI problem.
+It is a data problem.
+Every wrong answer, every customer who says "that button doesn't exist anymore," every support ticket opened right after someone tried the chatbot, traces back to the same root cause: the chatbot retrieved something that was never accurate, or accurate once and no longer is.
 A single, maintained, auto-updating knowledge base is the only reliable fix.
 Everything else is patching symptoms.

 What does a single source of truth actually mean for an AI chatbot?